-External pull-up may also be used.
+External pull-up may also be used if the internal resistors are not used.
 The VUSB pin may be used to pull up D+ or D-.
-The pull-up resistor must be 1.5 k $\Omega$ ( $\pm5\%$ ) as required by the USB specifications.
+The pull-up resistor must be 1.5 k Ω (±5%) as required by the USB specifications.
 Figure 17-3 shows an example.